 You will receive a communication that you are over on month one, and again on month two when the plan level is changed.

 Sustained traffic is two consecutive months of being over the site plan limit.

 You can upgrade your plan in your dashboard at any time.
 You may not be able to downgrade to a smaller performance size plan based on your traffic history.

-Finally, analytics implementations can be variable.
+Analytics implementations can be variable.
 It may be that your analytics solution isn't tracking all pages served for good reason.
 For example, you may exclude CMS administrators to give you a view of "visitors only".
-Misconfiguration may also play a factor.

 Static requests (images PDFs, CSS, JS, etc) are not included in our normal traffic metrics.
 Under regular CMS use-cases, these supporting requests to render HTML pages for users with browsers are not a concern.

 However we do reserve the right to review individual sites that are excessive bandwidth consumers.
 If sites are serving static assets at an excessive rate, this can be considered plan abuse.

 Although it places load on the platform, Pantheon excludes automated traffic from legitimate crawlers and bots that would otherwise count towards your website's total traffic.
 We do this by examining the user-agent of traffic, as well as the source IP address.